Ennio Morricone: Early life and education

-In 1941 Morricone was chosen among the students of the Saint Cecilia Conservatory to be a part of the Orchestra of the Opera, directed by Carlo Zecchi on the occasion of a tour of the Veneto region.
+Morricone's father taught him to read music and to play several instruments.
+He entered the Saint Cecilia Conservatory to take trumpet lessons under the guidance of Umberto Semproni.
+He formally entered the conservatory in 1940 at age 12, enrolling in a four-year harmony program that he completed within six months.
+He studied the trumpet, composition, and choral music under the direction of Goffredo Petrassi, to whom Morricone would later dedicate concert pieces.
+In 1941, Morricone was chosen among the students of the Saint Cecilia Conservatory to be a part of the Orchestra of the Opera, directed by Carlo Zecchi on the occasion of a tour of the Veneto region.
 He received his diploma in trumpet in 1946, continuing to work in classical composition and arrangement.
 Morricone received the Diploma in Instrumentation for Band Arrangement with a mark of 9/10 in 1952.
 His studies concluded at the Conservatory of Santa Cecilia in 1954 when he obtained a final 9.5/10 in his Diploma in Composition under Petrassi.

 Career

 First compositions

-Morricone wrote his first compositions when he was six years old and he was encouraged to develop his natural talents.
+Morricone wrote his first compositions when he was six years old, and he was encouraged to develop his natural talents.
 In 1946, he composed "Il Mattino" ("The Morning") for voice and piano on a text by Fukuko, first in a group of seven "youth" Lieder.
 In the following years, he continued to write music for the theatre as well as classical music for voice and piano, such as "Imitazione", based on a text by Italian poet Giacomo Leopardi, "Intimità", based on a text by Olinto Dini, "Distacco I" and "Distacco II" with words by R. Gnoli, "Oboe Sommerso" for baritone and five instruments with words by poet Salvatore Quasimodo, and "Verrà la Morte", for alto and piano, based on a text by novelist Cesare Pavese.

 In 1953, Morricone was asked by Gorni Kramer and Lelio Luttazzi to write an arrangement for some medleys in an American style for a series of evening radio shows.
-Many of his orchestral and chamber compositions were written in 1954 -1959: Musica per archi e pianoforte (1954), Invenzione, Canone e Ricercare per piano; Sestetto per flauto, oboe, fagotto, violino, viola, e violoncello (1955), Dodici Variazione per oboe, violoncello, e piano; Trio per clarinetto, corno, e violoncello; Variazione su un tema di Frescobaldi (1956); Quattro pezzi per chitarra (1957); Distanze per violino, violoncello, e piano; Musica per undici violini, Tre Studi per flauto, clarinetto, e fagotto (1958); and the Concerto per orchestra (1957), dedicated to his teacher Goffredo Petrassi.
+Many of his orchestral and chamber compositions were written in 1954–1959: Musica per archi e pianoforte (1954), Invenzione, Canone e Ricercare per piano; Sestetto per flauto, oboe, fagotto, violino, viola, e violoncello (1955), Dodici Variazione per oboe, violoncello, e piano; Trio per clarinetto, corno, e violoncello; Variazione su un tema di Frescobaldi (1956); Quattro pezzi per chitarra (1957); Distanze per violino, violoncello, e piano; Musica per undici violini, Tre Studi per flauto, clarinetto, e fagotto (1958); and the Concerto per orchestra (1957), dedicated to his teacher Goffredo Petrassi.
 Morricone soon gained popularity by writing his first background music for radio dramas and quickly moved into film.
+Nevertheless, he continued to compose classical music later in his career.
+In 1995, he was commissioned to write the opera Partenope.
+The opera was first premiered on December 12, 2025, five years after Morricone's death.